 - Singing: Relating to a song and getting lost in the lyrics can be an effective way to process our emotions.

 - Expressing emotion: Tears can be very relieving.
 Toxins are released from our bodies in the tears when we cry.
+Toxins are also released by blowing your nose, as opposed to sniffing.

 - Shaking: If you feel shaky, honour this feeling.
 Allow the body to shake.
 This is the body’s way of releasing the hormones that build up during a stressful and traumatic experience.
 It is better for these chemicals to leave your body.